mxilia/Personal-Blog/posts/competitive_programming/introduction.md

 - Line of codes are usually written inside main block because main function is where code execution begins so just write everything in main for now.

 ## Variable
-Variables are used to store values.
+Variables are used to store values that can be accessed and modified.
 There are mainly 5 types of variables in C++.
 - **int**: stores integer.
 - **float**: stores real number.
 - **double**: same as float but with more decimal positions.